Professor Andrew Baker

 The primary textbook for this course is

-The Cosmic Perspective: Fundamentals, by Bennett, Donohue, Schneider, & Voit (ISBN 0-321-56704-8), published by Addison-Wesley/Pearson.
+The Cosmic Perspective: Fundamentals (second edition), by Bennett, Donahue, Schneider, & Voit (ISBN 0133889564), published by Addison-Wesley/Pearson.
 While this book is self-contained, I will supplement it from time to time with additional material in the slides for my lectures.
 You will be responsible for material that appears in our book, and any clearly designated additional material in my slides, which I will make available after class in Sakai.

 Student response system